-Further discussion on App I-2 Rates, Billing, and Claims may be found in Main B. Optional.
+Further discussion on App I-2 Rates, Billing, and Claims (including stakeholder feedback on rate determinations) may be found in Main B. Optional.

 b.
 Flow of Billings.
 Describe the flow of billings for waiver services, specifying whether provider billings flow directly from providers to the state's claims payment system or whether billings are routed through other intermediary entities.
 If billings flow through other intermediary entities, specify the entities: